clustervision/trinityX/doc/running_docker_jobs.rst

 Using a remote docker registry
 ``````````````````````````````

-If you prefer to build your images elsewhere and store them on a docker registry other than the one provided by trinityX then you need to update your compute images.
+If you prefer to build your images elsewhere and store them on a docker registry other than the one provided by TrinityX then you need to update your compute images.

 Since compute nodes will need to query a remote docker registry for docker images, this one needs to be decalred in `/etc/sysconfig/docker` in your compute images.